 Once all the information has been analyzed by the CMMS, maintenance teams are able to visualize all the interventions, to see how frequently a maintenance operation has been undertaken and to anticipate unplanned downtime in order to react accordingly.
 The different equipment parts are ordered in advance to always have stock.

-To conclude, the type of industrial maintenance that is to be implemented depends on the company’s strategy.
-No matter what decision it makes, it has to provide the maintenance teams with a CMMS in order to ensure proper interventions monitoring as well as smooth communication between technicians and other professionals.
-This is exactly what innovative solutions such as user-friendly next-gen CMMS Mobility Work.
-Thanks to its analytics tool, this CMMS helps technicians visualize all their breakdowns, failures, operations and interventions and analyzes data in order to help plants figure out what type of maintenance to deploy.
+To conclude, the type of maintenance that is to be implemented depends on the company’s strategy.
+No matter what decision it makes, it has to provide the maintenance teams with a maintenance management software in order to ensure proper interventions monitoring as well as smooth communication between technicians and other professionals.
+This is exactly what innovative solutions such as a user-friendly next-gen CMMS like Mobility Work can offer.
+Thanks to its analytics tool, this asset management software helps technicians visualize all their breakdowns, failures, operations and interventions and analyzes data in order to help plants figure out what type of maintenance to deploy.

-CMMS help companies analyze all the maintenance operations’ costs, follow ongoing interventions, manage spare parts stock, plan their maintenance, save documentation… Using the example of Mobility Work CMMS again, the solution works just like today’s social media as it gives the possibility to industrial professionals from the same teams, plants, networks or groups to communicate and exchange.
+CMMS help companies analyze all the maintenance operations’ costs, follow ongoing interventions, manage spare parts stock, plan their maintenance, save documentation… Mobility Work works just like today’s social media as it gives the possibility to industrial professionals from the same teams, plants, networks or groups to communicate and exchange.
 As soon as they encounter an issue on a piece of equipment, they can rely on a huge community composed 10,000 users that will help them solve their problem or give them advice.
 Ultimately, adopting the right tool and implementing a type of maintenance that fits a company’s needs allows it to distinguish itself from its competitors and to benefit from a significant competitive advantage.